-What is an IP address?
+What's an IP address?

-Every device on a network has an Internet Protocol (IP) address which identifies the device and tells the network where to send data.
+Every device on a network has an internet protocol (IP) address, which identifies the device and tells the network where to send data.

 An IP address is a set of numbers separated by periods.
-For example: 22.214.171.124.
+For example: 184.108.40.206.

 Web addresses are used instead of IP numbers to make them easier to remember and type.
-When you enter a web site address it is translated into the server’s IP address by a Domain Name System (DNS) server.
+We’d probably not travel the web that much if we had to remember numbers for every website, so when you use a web address it's translated into the web server’s IP address by a domain name system (DNS) server.

 IPv4 and IPv6

 The example IP address above is an IPv4 address, which is the most common type you’ll see right now.
 But there’s also IPv6, a newer standard which has a much larger range of addresses.

-Devices on your home Wi-Fi network will have their own internal IP address but it’s the public IP address which will be seen when communicating outside the local network.
+Devices on your home Wi-Fi network will have their own internal IP address but it’s the public IP address that will be seen when communicating outside the local network.

-What is a static IP address?
+What’s a static IP address?

 But for some users — especially businesses — a static IP address may be preferable or essential.